potatoqualitee/discordrpc/README.md

 Get-Help New-DSLogger -Examples
 ```

-# Known Issues

-I can't get the potato link to click.
-I don't know what's up.
-Seems other apps have this issue too, so it may just be my client.

 # Reference

 Discord RPC is a library for interfacing your game with a locally running Discord desktop client.
 This PowerShell module wraps [Lachee's](https://github.com/Lachee) C# library, [discord-rpc-csharp](https://github.com/Lachee/discord-rpc-csharp/)